 Kingman is not – at least not yet – a destination for mountain biking, but it’s a great place to stop and ride if you’re passing through.
 If you have extra time, Kingman is also home to a few other cool and interesting sights and experiences:

-The Historic Route 66 Museum filled with paraphernalia, electric cars, gifts, old photographs, and lots of mining/railroad history
+- The Historic Route 66 Museum is filled with paraphernalia, electric cars, gifts, old photographs, and lots of mining/railroad history

-Oatman Ghost Town, an authentic Wild West mining town an hour south of Kingman that is now inhabited by wild donkeys
+- Oatman Ghost Town is an authentic Wild West mining town an hour south of Kingman that is now inhabited by wild donkeys!

-Have you experienced Kingman, Arizona mountain biking?
-What did you think of the Monolith Gardens Loop?
+Have you mountain biked in Kingman, Arizona?
+What did you think of the Monolith Garden Trail?
 Leave a comment below!